-The distribution of in-state and out-of-state students among undergraduates is partially dependent on the size of each high school graduating class in Michigan, which is on the decline.
+The distribution of in-state and out-of-state students among undergraduates can be related to a variety of factors including the economy, the pandemic, state population demographics, and more.
+One factor of note for U-M is the size of the state of Michigan high school graduating class.
 In 2008, the number of Michigan public high school graduates peaked at 117,487.
 By 2030, the total number of public high school graduates has been projected to drop to 100,430, about 17 percent below the 2008 peak.